 Prior to this, I facilitated groups at Sheena’s Place and practiced individual psychotherapy at The Women and Body Image Project, Women’s College Hospital, a program for women with disordered eating and physical differences.
 I have additional training in diversity and multicultural practices with an emphasis on inter-racial/inter-religious families, an area I have researched, presented and published on.

-I am registered with the Ontario College of Social Workers and Social Service Workers (OCSWSSW), a member in good standing of the Ontario Association of Social Workers (OASW), a professional associate of the Focusing Institute, New York and a professional member of Mindfulness Toronto.
+I am registered with the Ontario College of Social Workers and Social Service Workers (OCSWSSW) and the College of Registered Psychotherapists of Ontario (CRPO), and a member in good standing of the Ontario Association of Social Workers (OASW), a professional associate of the Focusing Institute, New York and a professional member of Mindfulness Toronto.

 Before becoming a therapist, I studied painting in New York City and completed a certificate program in Magazine Journalism from Ryerson University.